ak4900/WDXpeak-Note/Project/wkk/literature-review.md

 [1] “基于遗传算法的新书推荐系统研究,” pp. 1–5, Mar.
 2015.
 [1] “Personal Knowledge Management,” pp. 1–63, Apr.
 2013.
-The Knowledge-Creating Company 1995
+[1] The Knowledge-Creating Company 1995
-Practical Techniques for Organizing and Measuring Knowledge 1994 The New Organizational Weatlth: Managing & Measuring Knowledge-based Assets, 1997
+[1] Practical Techniques for Organizing and Measuring Knowledge 1994 [1] The New Organizational Weatlth: Managing & Measuring Knowledge-based Assets, 1997 [1] K. F. Cheong, “From Skills and Competences to outcome-based Collaborative Work: Tracking a decade’s development of Personal Knowledge Management (PKM) Models,” Sep.
+2012.